 We all live in a world where science is all around us.
 Whether it is deciding what we are going to eat in order to stay healthy, looking after a favourite pet, understanding how the lights in our house work, knowing why the seasons change or understanding how scientists can help the police catch criminals, it is important that we all learn the various scientific strands and how they help shape our lives.

 At Longcause we have created a curriculum which simultaneously intrigues and teaches our pupils to better understand what they see in the world around them in a way which is both accessible and engaging for them.
 We strive to inspire pupils to experiment, observe and investigate not only within in specific science sessions but within other subjects and when playing.
+In order to best support our pupils we deliver science through weekly specific sessions in class planned upon previous attainment and offer continuous provision for exploration and investigation to those pupils in lower school whilst encouraging all pupils to become increasingly curious and exploratory across their timetables.

 We understand how important the acquisition of science capital is and how beneficial this is for our pupils, so the opportunities to reinforce scientific learning are purposely created and explored when and where possible both within the school as well as on trips to see science in action.